 Our feet have different pressure points and hot spots, but we both know that blisters suck.

-The cost at the time of this WURU wool review is $9.95US, and as mentioned, it will last a long time and will weigh nothing in your backpack.
+One packet will last a long time and will weigh nothing in your backpack.

 I want to point out something that might be almost too obvious to mention, but here it is: